YesCT/alim.ac/source/blog/2014-02-01-global-drupal-sprint-weekend.html.md

 Even if you have more than two versions of PHP only two will be shown in MAMP preferences.
 To choose a version that isn't displayed in MAMP preferences, temporarily rename or move the other versions out of the `/Applications/MAMP/bin/php/` directory.

 I think MAMP is a great tool to start with when setting up a local development environment.
-I built my first Drupal site in 2011 on top of MAMP.
-I was amazed that with a few clicks I had a working environment with Apache, PHP, and MySQL right there on my desktop.

-In the future I will be exploring setting up a [Vagrant][] box as a local environment for Drupal, so that I can approximate the production environment better.
+In the future I will be exploring setting up a [Vagrant][] box as a local environment for Drupal, so that I can more closely approximate the production environment.

 [Vagrant]: http://www.vagrantup.com